Let’s get you startedSign in or create an account to view your personalized quotes.

 What is Flood Zone X?

 Flood Zone X describes a land area with minimal to moderate flood hazard, depending on whether it’s shaded or unshaded.
+Unlike high-risk zones, Zone X doesn’t have a base flood elevation (BFE) — the highest level floodwaters would reach if a 100-year flood occurred.

-FEMA publishes FIRMS that serve as official community maps to define special flood hazard areas (SFHAs) and the community’s specific flood zones.
+FEMA publishes FIRMS that serve as official community maps to define Special Flood Hazard Areas (SFHAs) and the community’s specific flood zones.
 SFHAs are high-risk flood zones.
-The National Flood Insurance Program (NFIP) uses these maps for insurance purposes, as well as floodplain management and mitigation.[3]
+The National Flood Insurance Program (NFIP) uses these maps for insurance purposes, as well as floodplain management and mitigation.[4]

 If you live in a Zone X community that participates in the NFIP, you have the option to buy flood insurance, but you don’t have to.
 But homeowners in SFHAs must purchase flood insurance.